Agrover112/IIITH-Speech-Internship/README.md

 [2] The Sequitur G2P probably would fail for everyone attempting to use Python2.7 [(fixed by a PR #90)](https://github.com/sequitur-g2p/sequitur-g2p/pull/90)

 [3] Documenting really helps especially if a rogue git pull suddenly is merged wierdly removing a commit that's worth 1 months work.
 Thx `git reflog`

+[4] The decoding graph is pretty important and consists of HoCoLoG components.